 TIMING & SHIPPING

-Please plan to allow 4-6 weeks for creation of your papercut ketubah.
-If your deadline is sooner just let me know and I will be happy to work with you to have your ketuba ready in advance of your wedding - my ketubot can be ready within a week.
+If possible, please plan to allow 4 to 6 weeks for creation of your papercut ketubah.
+If your deadline is sooner just let me know, and I will be happy to work with you to be sure your ketubah is ready well in advance of your wedding!
+Most ketubot can be ready within a week.
 A rush charge will apply if your ketubah needs to ship within 3 weeks.

-I will send you some detailed care information when your ketubah ships.

-Your ketubah will ship flat, packed cozy within a clear plastic art envelope, safely between several layers of cardboard, by UPS ground.
-It will be mounted onto a firm foam board, ready for signing and display at your wedding!
+Your ketubah will ship flat by UPS Ground, protected within a clear plastic art envelope and packed safely between several layers of cardboard.
+It will be mounted on a firm white gatorboard, ready for signing and display at your wedding!